stephenchenorg/encore.frontend.web/README.md

 yarn dev
 ```

-## Production

-Build the application for production:
+Build the application for production in local:

 ```bash
 # yarn